SSO With OneLogin (OIDC)

-This guide provides step-by-step instructions on how to configure single sign-on (SSO) with OneLogin V2.
+This guide provides step-by-step instructions to configure single sign-on (SSO) with OneLogin V2.
 You already use OneLogin to conveniently manage permissions to applications.
-After SSO configuration is complete, you'll also be able to use your SSO provider to manage permissions to your Datasources.
+After SSO configuration is complete, you can also use your SSO provider to manage permissions to your data sources.

-In the OneLogin Admin panel, click Applications and then click Add Apps to create a new application.
-Search for and select OpenID Connect (OIDC).
-Name the application "strongDM" and click Save.
+- In the OneLogin Admin portal, click Applications > Add App to create a new application.

-Go to the SSO tab and copy the Client ID and Client Secret.
-You will need these values later.
+- Go to the SSO tab and copy the Client ID and Client Secret.
+You need these values later.

-Still on the SSO tab, under Token Endpoint, set the Authentication Method to POST and save the configuration.
+- On the SSO tab under Token Endpoint, set the Authentication Method to POST and save the configuration.

-- Single sign-on URL: Enter your V2 Issuer URL (
+- Single sign-on URL: Enter your Issuer URL (

 - Client ID: Paste your client ID.

 Select your desired general SSO settings and click activate.